DukeUndergraduateML/datathon2021/README.md

 This repository contains information for Datathon2021, which is on the Asian Barometer Survey (ABS), where extensive information can be found here at http://asianbarometer.org/

+## What is the mission of the ABS?

 The ABS has three main objectives, which we repeat exactly from their webpage to help student understand their mission.

 1. ``To generate a region-wide base of scientifically reliable and comparable data."